MbuguaCaleb/real_time_coffee_app/README.md

 **Quick reminders**

 ```
-(a)There is a Form() widget in flutter which takes in FormField()
-When i say obscure i hide the text from the inside of an input.
+(a)There is a Form() widget in flutter which takes in FormField().When i say obscure i hide the text from the inside of an input.
+Edge insets refers to the space/

+(b)purpose of the actions property under the appBar.We can pass functions from one widget to another very similary as it happens while we are using react,..passing props to components..

+Woow.I should look at my widgets as components.

 ```

 **VS CODE FLUTTER SHOTCUTS**